Universal Serial Bus

 while legacy plugs in new sockets, or new plugs in legacy sockets, would use only the original four.

-The USB pinout is the same for either a type A or B connector, the difference is in the shape.
+The USB pinout is the same for either a type A or B connector, the difference is in the connector shape.

 {USB Interface Bus Index}